This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 The Fitness Reality 1000 is my favorite but the same brand (Fitness Reality) has another option.
 The 2000 is a good option for people that want an upgrade over the 1000.

-The differences are small but you get a slightly shorter and better built bench with a few more options for a slightly higher price.
+The differences are small but you get a slightly shorter and better built bench with a few more features for a slightly higher price.
+The full length is actually 69.5″ which is long.
+However, that includes the leg lockdown rollers which can be detached.
+With that attachment removed the length is only 53.5″ which is quite short but still long enough for average height people.

 - Detachable leg lock-down